hfarooqui/knowledge_base/docs/aws_storage.md

 **Snowmobile**
 - Massive safe container on the back of a truck
-- For PB or Exabyte of data
+- Strores 100 PB of data per container
 - Would take around 6 months to transfer Exabytes of data with Snowmobile.
 Where as with 10 MBPS it would have taken 25 years

 ![Snowmobile](https://s3.amazonaws.com/hfcontents/kbimages/Snowmobile.png "Snowmobile")